LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 ### com.liveperson.bot-connectors-worker.error.aivendor.lex.send-query

 #### Description
-Happens if the query to Lex could not be send.
+Happens if the query to Lex could not be sent.
 #### Reasons
 Lex temporarily unavailable.
 #### Solutions
-Double check the credentials for your bot are still valid and you have enough credits left
+Double-check the credentials for your bot are still valid and you have enough credits left

 ### com.liveperson.bot-connectors-worker.error.aivendor.watson.parser.custom.undefined-structured-content

 #### Description
-This error happens if the strucutred content property is undefined.
+This error happens if the structured content property is undefined.
 #### Reasons
-Strcutred content response is undefined in Watson response
+Structured content response is undefined in Watson response
 #### Solutions
-Fouble check the relevant Watson Payload and also double check the watson docs [Watson Assistant](third-party-bots-ibm-watson-assistant.html)
+Double-check the relevant Watson Payload and also double check the Watson docs [Watson Assistant](third-party-bots-ibm-watson-assistant.html)

 ### com.liveperson.bot-connectors-worker.error.aivendor.watson.parser.image.undefined-source